SeLite/SeLite.github.io/PackagedScripts.md

 Open a suite using Selenium IDE menu File > Open... or Open Test Suite...
 Do not open actual [cases][case] via menu File > Open..., otherwise they won't be able to access any local forms/pages (as per above) nor any shared Selenese functions.
 Then you can run the whole suite, or selected cases.
 Shared [cases][case] that only define Selenese functions are not intended as runnable.

 ## Running multiple suites
-In order to run the whole set of SeLite [suites][suite] (except for `selite.sel-blocks-global/selenese-scripts-negative/`), use [AddOns](AddOns) > Run All Favorites.
+In order to run the whole set of SeLite [suites][suite] (except for `selite.sel-blocks-global/selenese-scripts-negative/`), use [Components](Components) > Run All Favorites.
 Import `SeLite/run-all-favorites.json`.
 You need source of SeLite and [SelBlocksGlobal](SelBlocksGlobal) to be in their default folders (`SeLite` and `SelBlocksGlobal`) under your home folder.
 Those folder names are the default when you [check them out](https://github.com/SeLite/Selite) from GIT.
 If you download them instead, rename the folders to `SeLite` and `SelBlocksGlobal`.<!-- TODO Test. replace here and elsewhere -->

 # Javascript tests #
 These validate functionality